akondrahman/akondrahman.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 I am Akond, an assistant professor in the [Department of Computer Science and Software Engineering (CSSE)](https://www.eng.auburn.edu/comp/) at [Auburn University](https://eng.auburn.edu/).
-I am also a faculty member at the [Auburn Cyber Research Center](https://www.eng.auburn.edu/research/centers/auburn-cyber-research-center/index.html).
+I am also a faculty member at the [Auburn University Center for AI & Cybersecurity Engineering](https://eng.auburn.edu/au-caice/index).

 Research Interests
 ======
 My research interests are in software engineering focused on DevOps and Secure Software Development.
 I rely on a wide range of techniques, such as model checking, program analysis, and statistical methods to pursue my research goals.
-My research has been graciously supported by grants from the U.S. National Science Foundation (NSF) and the U.S. National Security Agency (NSA).
+My research is and has been graciously supported by grants from the U.S. National Science Foundation (NSF), the U.S. National Security Agency (NSA),a nd the Griffiss Institute.

 Academic Achievements